 The Ramones played here… Metallica… Mötley Crüe…and just about every hair band from the 1980s.
 This is the place where Cliff Burton played one of his last shows with Trauma before joining Metallica… and it’s the location of Kirk Hammett’s first show with the band.

 This is the Keystone Palo Alto.
 The original Keystone was in Berkley on University Ave (now a drugstore).
 A second venue was set-up to theoretically make it easier for people to park (assuming they had cars).
-This was the brainchild of Big Bob Corona, a Bay Area music promoter (and later a 73-year-old attempted murder/suicide victim).
+This was the brainchild of Big Bob Corona, a Bay Area music promoter (and later a 73-year-old true crime victim).

 I ended up circling the building a few times before going to one of the small but interesting foodie restaurants around the corner.
 I avoided the building on my way out because it creeped me out so badly.